Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/WeakAction.md

 [IWeakAction](/Catel.Core\Catel\IWeakAction.md)

 A generic weak action which allows the invocation of a command in a weak manner.
-This way, actions will not
-    cause memory leaks.
+This way, actions will not cause memory leaks.

 ## Fields

-### _action

-The action that must be invoked on the action.

-### Log

-The log.

 ## Constructors